mcinerneylab/GCUA/README.md

   #define MAXGENLEN 2000000     /*Max length of a gene*/
 ~~~

-if you dont have genes of length 2 million bp.
+if you don't have genes of length 2 million bp.

 or this line
 ~~~